Best of Ireland

 - Visit Giant's Causeway

-This afternoon, travel along the Antrim coast to Belfast visiting the Giant's Causeway en route.
+This morning, depart Donegal, and travel along the Antrim coast to Belfast visiting the Giant's Causeway en route.
 The Causeway was formed more than 60 million years ago when red-hot lava erupted onto the surface of the earth.
 It was quickly cooled by the sea, which crystallized and formed it into the 40,000 basalt polygonal columns that today form the Giant's Causeway.
 Legend tells a different story as to how this unique place was built by the mythical giant Finn McCool.
-Continue to Belfast.

 - Take a panoramic tour of Belfast City

 After breakfast, enjoy a panoramic tour of Belfast City to see some of Belfast's greatest landmarks, including the leaning Albert Memorial Clock Tower, Opera House, City Hall, Crown Bar, Queens University, and Botanic Gardens.
 Also see some of the many murals on the Shankill and Falls Roads for an indication of how life was in Belfast during the "troubles" between the unionists and nationalists.